hakjuoh/Score-test-cases/docs/TestSuite34/TestCase34_6.md

 Pre-condition: N/A

 ### Test Assertion:

+#### Test Assertion #1
-1. A developer Agency ID List cannot be deleted regardless of its state since its revision number is more than 1.
+A developer Agency ID List cannot be deleted regardless of its state since its revision number is more than 1.

 ### Test Step Pre-condition: